fletchjp/MERG-Arduino-Software/VSCODE.md

 Back to [README](README.md).

+I made pull requests on Martin's repositories.
+These tidy up the VS Code configurations so that they run sweetly now.
+VS Code compiles the code twice, once to check for itself and then for the Arduino.
+It was the first one which is failing.
+I cannot delete that as it is generated automatically.
+It needs the include files to be in the correct order on the first configuration.

 I have been learning about workspaces and started to work with them.

 I also need to find out more about Arduino configuration as I am having some problems even with simple examples.